caxperts/AppControls/wiki/CodingGuidlines.md

 React also allows us to fairly simply create offline AppControls.
 Where possible use the new [signals](https://preactjs.com/guide/v10/signals/) system for cleaner code.

 ## Backend
-If a backend is required use ASP.NET or ASP.NET Core (prefered).
+If a backend is required C# or Node is prefered.
+Single solutions like NextJS that are used for frontend and backend are approved.

+## Database
+Use an ORM system like Prisma (Node) or Entity Framework (Core) (C#) to ensure easier database deployment and being interoperable with multiple databases.